amarchen/helloworld-pro-sailfish/README.md

     * There are more comments in the tests code and .pro and .yaml files too
     * QtQuickTest reference - https://qt-project.org/doc/qt-5.1/qtdoc/qtquick-qtquicktest.html
     * Few still relevant hints about test-driving QML projects can be found in Artem's old presentation at http://www.slideshare.net/AgileArtem/test-driving-qml
+    * The Jolla official icon templates for creating app icons with Sailfish look can be found at https://sailfishos.org/apps_icons.html

 ToDo
 =========